vivanov-dp/zabbix-docker-template/README.md

     `{$DOCKER.SOCKET}` has to point to docker's unix socket (default is `/var/run/docker.sock`)

 ## Details
-The template will add `Docker overview` host screen to monitored hosts, that contains all data, including discovered containers and their stats.
+The `Docker overview` host screen will be added to monitored hosts - it contains all data, including discovered containers and their stats.

 This template uses Docker's API to fetch data and accesses it locally via docker's UNIX socket.

 By changing the items in the `docker_template.conf` file it is possible to set it up to access the API via http - example items are provided as a comment in the file - if you use them, the `{DOCKER.SOCKET}` macro should contain the name of the host to contact.

-Unlike the built-in Docker template for Agent v.2 this template doesn't extract every possible item from the stats that Docker API returns, but (with few exceptions) only the ones that can be reasonably put into graphs.
+Unlike the built-in Docker template for Agent v2, this template doesn't extract every possible item from the stats that Docker API returns, but (with few exceptions) only the ones that can be reasonably put into graphs.
 If you need more - it is trivial to extend by cloning new items.

 ## Performance
 The template relies on local JS preprocessing in the Zabbix Server for the low-level discovery.